smikhalevski/doubter/README.md

 // ⮕ 42

 shape.parse(-273.15);
-// ❌ ValidationError: numberGreaterThan at /: Must be greater than 0
+// ❌ ValidationError: numberExclusiveMinValue at /: Must be greater than 0
 ```

 <hr/>